CSF 2007

 11.30 a.m.Christoph Becker-Schaum, Berlin

-Therese Huber's work on biography: what really matters in life
+Therese Huber's work on biography: What is really important in life